 OVERVIEW.
 Rowing Archives is a Seattle-based nonprofit dedicated to preserving rowing history through the restoration and digitization of films, photographs, documents and memorabilia related to the sport.
 Our mission is to save and curate these rare materials and make them readily available on the internet at no cost to the viewer.
 We coordinate our work with the Pocock Foundation, the University of Washington Library Special Collections, and other museums, organizations and institutions.

 STRATEGY.
-Our goal is to build an initial archival website that will house the materials we restore and digitize as soon as we process them.
+Our goal is to build an robust archival website that will house the materials we restore and digitize as soon as we process them.
 The next step will be to provide these materials for a more substantial Rowing History Website in partnership with other organizations that will provide a more highly curated, guided experience for a wide audience.
-The final phase will be to provide materials to a brick and mortar Rowing Museum in Seattle.
-Our hope is that this museum will be housed in the A.S.U.W.
+The final phase will be to provide materials to a brick and mortar Rowing Museum in Seattle, Washington.
+Our hope is that this museum will be at least partially housed in the A.S.U.W.
 Shell House on the banks of the Montlake Cut.
 This building, constructed in 1918, was the home to University of Washington crews from 1919 until 1949 and we are advocating for its restoration and conversion to a rowing museum.

 WHAT WE DO.
 We accept materials from private individuals and institutions and provide a free assessment of their historical value.
 We then advise the owners about what the best use of the materials are and recommend preservation, storage and options regarding donation of materials to institutions.
 We then select items with significant historical value, catalog them, restore them if necessary, and duplicate or digitize them to museum standards.
 The materials are then returned to the owner or forwarded to an institution of their choice for permanent preservation and safekeeping.
 Here’s a simple breakdown: